1. What do I need to do to receive financial aid in the summer?

 12. What do you mean by "anytime, anywhere" courses?

 "Anytime, anywhere" learning simply means that you do not have to be at a specific location at a specific time or date.
 Online courses, for the most part, take place where and when you choose.
 This could be early in the morning or late at night at home, when you are traveling, or during your lunch break at work.
+However, your instructor may schedule and host live sessions at specific times during your course.
+Participation in these sessions can occur from "anywhere."

 13. Will I be able to complete all required course work online?